-KMG EP’s core production operations take place across 41 fields at Uzen and Emba in Western Kazakhstan.
+KMG EP’s core production operations take place across 41 fields at Ozen and Emba in Western Kazakhstan excluding acquisitions made from 2007 through 2011.
 One of the main tasks for the core assets is to maintain production levels by optimizing oil production and using new technology to maintain production level.

 General economic difficulties and an acute lack of investment in the early to mid 1990s led to significant falls in production levels at the major oil-producing assets of KMG EP.
 However, towards the end of the 1990s the Company managed to halt the decline in production and then to ensure impressive production growth.